teusH/MySense/LoPy/README.md

 After this initial test rename sense.py to main.py.
 And upload main.py to the LoPy.

 ### how to reset the LoPy
 You can delete old firmware using the instruction by PyCom.
-Moslty you only need to delete all uploaded file as follows:
+Usualy you only need to delete all uploaded file as follows:

 Use the reset button on the LoPy to get the atom prompt `>>>` and do the following:
 ```python